mydataglobal/declaration/1.0/DE/index.markdown

 ### 3.1 HUMAN-CENTRIC CONTROL OF PERSONAL DATA

-Individuals should be empowered actors in the management of their personal lives both online and offline.
-They should be provided with the practical means to understand and effectively control who has access to data about them and how it is used and shared.
+Individuals should be ermächtigte Akteure actors in the management of their personal lives both online and offline.
+They should be provided with the konkreten Mitteln to understand and effectively control who has access to data about them and how it is used and shared.

-We want privacy, data security and data minimisation to become standard practice in the design of applications.
-We want organisations to enable individuals to **understand privacy policies** and how to activate them.
+Wir wollen privacy, datensicherheit und Datensparsamkeito become standardpraktiken im Entwurf von Applikationens.
+Wir wollen want organisations to enable individuals to **understand privacy policies** and how to activate them.
 We want individuals to be **empowered to give, deny or revoke their consent** to share data based on a clear understanding of why, how and for how long their data will be used.
 Ultimately, we want the terms and conditions for using personal data to become negotiable in a fair way between individuals and organisations.

 ### 3.2 INDIVIDUAL AS THE POINT OF INTEGRATION